Africa's (and the world's) newest nation is South Sudan, which gained independence July 9, 2011.

 Facts about Africa Continent

-- Africa is widely though to be the cradle of humans, as evidenced by the discovery of the earliest hominids and their ancestors
+- Africa is widely thought to be the cradle of humans, as evidenced by the discovery of the earliest hominids and their ancestors

 - Nigeria is the most populated country in Africa, with over 145 million people